-From all the quartz family members, amethyst is certainly the most coveted one.
+Amethyst is almost certainly the most coveted member of the quartz family.
 It has a color range from a deep purple with red flashes (known as Siberian amethyst) to a pale lilac with blue undertones which are termed Rose de France.
 These colors are the result of minor trace elements of ferric iron.
-As purple is a cardinal and regent color, one can find amethysts in many crown jewels as in the British and Russian crown jewels.
+As purple is a cardinal and regent color, one can find amethysts in the crown jewels of many nations including those of Great Britain and Russia.
 Catherine the Great of Russia (1729-1796) had a great passion for amethysts as do Buddhists in Tibet, where they are fashioned to serve as rosaries.
 Although amethyst is not scarce in present time - due to the discovery of Brazilian deposits - it used to be a very rare stone of high value at certain points in history.
 Unfortunately amethyst (as most all quartz species) can be easily synthesized in a laboratory and these synthetics can be very hard to detect when the stone is free from inclusions.

 Amethyst derived its name from the Greek word amethystos which can be loosely translated to "not drunken" as ancient Greeks believed it to be an antidote against intoxication.
 There are many mythological stories involving Dionysus (son of Zeus - known as Bacchus in Roman mythology) which influenced the belief that drunkenness could be avoided when drank from an amethyst goblet.
 Tourist guides in Ephesus (present day Turkey) still narrate a story that amethyst goblets were used during negotiations; the host would feed his guest wine while he drank water from an amethyst goblet, seemingly drinking wine as well.